 First Order of Business - The Fit

-The sizes of washing machines have changed dramatically over the last ten years.
+The sizes of washer and dryers have changed dramatically over the last ten years.
 Therefore, it is imperative to start your journey by measuring the space the washer and/or dryer will occupy.
 You want to make sure that there is enough height, width, and depth to fit your chosen model.

-If you need guidance on how to fit a washer in your laundry space check out our in-depth visual guide "how to prepare for a new washer and dryer".
+If you need guidance on how to fit a washer in your laundry space check out our in-depth, visual washer and dryer installation checklist.

 Washing Machine Types

-There are two main types of washing machines in the market today: front-load and top-load.
+There are two main types of washing machines in the market today: top load and front load washers.
 The differences between these two styles are significant, including how they function, how well they clean, and other design factors.
 Knowing the distinctions will help you make an informed decision about which type of washer to choose.

 Specialty washers, along with unitary laundry centers, are derivatives of the front-load or top-load technology.